• Skip to primary navigation

 Homemade Circuit Projects

-You are here: Home / Audio Projects / Make this Radio Repeater Circuit at Home
+You are here: Home / Audio and Amplifier Projects / Make this Radio Repeater Circuit at Home

 Make this Radio Repeater Circuit at Home

-The post discusses a simple radio repeater circuit which can be built by any new hobbyist or a radio amateur for communicating over long distances using ordinary transmitters and radio receivers.
+In this post I have explained a simple radio repeater circuit which can be built by any new hobbyist or a radio amateur for communicating over long distances using ordinary transmitters and radio receivers.

 In this article we are going to see what radio repeater is, how it works and how to build one in a hobby lab.
 In the end you would be able to build a micro repeater station for the proposed full duplex communicator design in this article.
 This may be used for short distance communication when you are on a camp or use as an intercom or some similar applications.